harshturna/Personal-Blog/content/posts/Javascript-Execution-Context.md

 ### globalThis

 We now know that different javascript environments have different global objects.
-Browser's global object is the window, which is different from Node's global object, which might be different from other environments. <br>
+Browser's global object is the window, which is different from Node's global object, which might be different from other runtime environments. <br>
 When a program is written for multiple environments, it becomes complicated to consistently refer to the global object of an environment. <br>
 This was solved with the introduction of globalThis in ES2020.
 You can learn more about globalThis [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis).